 While the physical injuries related to a crash are often the most obvious, it’s important to not forget about the mental trauma associated with wrecks.
 Individuals may experience depression, irritability, difficulty sleeping, or altered eating habits.
 In the most severe cases involving PTSD, a person may refuse to drive or get into a car.
 While psychological trauma can take time to recover from, a mental health professional can provide options like cognitive therapy and medication.

 If you’ve suffered from any of the above injuries that have seriously affected your life and/or will have lasting implications or require long-term medical care, you may find it difficult to get the compensation you need to make a full recovery.
-It’s in these instances when a lawyer may be able to help you the most.
+It’s in these instances when a car accident lawyer may be able to help you the most.

 Dealing With a Car Accident

 After an auto accident, you may be at a loss for what to do.
 The situation is often sudden and stressful.
 But your actions after the wreck can help people, and you can also take steps that will help your claim in the future.

 - Check Yourself for Injuries.
 Following a crash, it’s important to be evaluated by a health care professional.
 Even if you feel okay, you could have injuries that haven’t manifested symptoms yet.
 Having all your injuries and treatment plans documented will help you with your case because you’ll have an accurate record of what you’ve experienced.